- Order an appropriate meal.

 What you wear to an interview depends a great deal on the industry and organization.
 While in most situations a suit would be most appropriate, there are instances where something less formal would be better.
 In fact, in some instances, what you wear is actually an indication of how well you understand the industry or how well you would fit there; for example, your sense of personal style if interviewing for a major retailer or your understanding of the work culture if interviewing at some place like Microsoft.
-Ultimately, however, you want to be remembered for your great smile and the intelligent things you said, not necessarily for what you are wearing.
+Ultimately, however, you want to be remembered for the stories you can tell about your skills and experiences that show how valuable you will be in the new role, not necessarily for what you are wearing.
 Whatever you choose should not distract from you.

 - Two piece suit (ideal is solid navy or grey)